-As shown in Step 1, start by standing a few yards back, in front of the mirror, then mount your gun firmly into your cheek, with your head absolutely straight.
+1. Start by standing a few yards back, in front of the mirror, then mount your gun firmly into your cheek, with your head absolutely straight.
 There should be no canting or rolling your head or bringing your cheek down to the comb.
-Bring the stock up under your shooting eye, point your muzzles at a spot about a couple of feet above the mirror and, with the comb firmly glued to the cheek, slowly lower your barrels to the horizontal as if to shoot your eye’s reflection, as in Step 2.
+Bring the stock up under your shooting eye, point your muzzles at a spot about a couple of feet above the mirror and, with the comb firmly glued to the cheek, slowly lower your barrels to the horizontal as if to shoot your eye’s reflection.

 A perfect gun mount will allow you to build your technique

 If you can get this right consistently, any shooting problems are more than likely down to poor technique, not poor gun mount.
 Remember, a perfect gun mount is the platform on which to build your technique, style and efficiency: only then will your gun fit be of any real value and benefit.

 I’m going to show you some exercises here to improve your gun-mount which you can at home, in just a…

 Close decoying pigeons often look like the easiest shot, but too many misses can be the start to a memorable…

 The mount is a crucial part of your shooting technique and knowing how to mount your gun correctly can quite…